drlukeparry/pyslm/docs/examples/basic_geometry.rst

     mttWriter.write(header, models, layers)

-For other machine build file formats, these are similar in construction, but will have specific parameters or modifications required to be accepted by the system.
+For other machine build file formats, these are constructed similarly, but will have specific parameters or modifications required to be accepted by the system.
 Likewise machine build files can be imported back into PySLM for further analysis or visualisation.